Wing Chun at Nashville Kung Fu

 What is Wing Chun?

-Wing Chun is a practical style of Kung Fu.
-It is a martial art that is effective as a means of self-defense or more accurately stated, self-protection.
-Practiced correctly, it is a very fluid, tactile, close-range system which makes it especially effective in confined spaces such as an elevator, hallway, staircase or a crowded urban area.
+Wing Chun is an ancient Chinese martial art that was originally intended for martial combat.
+It can also be used as a means of self defense or more accurately stated, self protection.
+Practiced correctly, it is a fluid, tactile, close range art which makes it especially effective in confined spaces such as an elevator, hallway, staircase or crowded urban area.